EMDR for early trauma and neglect

 Intensive or Week-by-Week Treatment

-The practice offers 2–4 hour intensive sessions for early trauma reprocessing.
+The practice offers 2–4-hour intensive sessions for early trauma reprocessing.
 Longer blocks make it easier to settle into a safe state, do the reprocessing, and close carefully with minimal disruptions.

-Week-by-week treatment remains an option when one wants to use their insurance coverage, intensives are not feasible, longer stabilization is required, when a steadier pace or long-term work is preferred.
+Week-by-week treatment remains an option when one wants to use their insurance coverage, intensives are not feasible, longer stabilization is required, or when a steadier pace or long-term work is preferred.
 In that format, it is common for the clearing process to take months, depending on the extent of early trauma or neglect and the protective learning that developed in response.

 Is the Early trauma protocol right for you?